htramu/htk.github.io/_posts/2024-03-25-Whispers in the Wild.md

 		<td style="vertical-align:top">
 				<h4 style="text-align: center;">Director</h4>
 				 <ul>
-				  <li>Brainstormed the main game idea and mechanics to set the vision</li>
+				  <li>Come up with the main game idea and mechanics to set the vision of the game</li>
 				  <li>Mediated the ideation process</li>
 				  <li>Finalized decisions about:
 				<ul>